Nouakchi/TOTP/README.md

 ### Base32 Encoding

-The secret key (e.g., "othman.nouakchi@007") must be encoded into a format compatible with authenticator applications.
+The secret key (e.g., "shared key secret") must be encoded into a format compatible with authenticator applications.
 We use Base32 encoding for this purpose:

 1. Convert the secret key string to bytes (UTF-8 encoding)
 2. Apply Base32 encoding to the bytes